Engee documentation

 vector | scalar

-Input signal in the form of a scalar or vector with element values in the range of values , where M is the modulation order.
-If a binary vector is specified, the number of elements must be an integer multiple of the number of bits per symbol.
-The number of bits per symbol is equal to .
+The input signal is in the form of a scalar or vector with the values of the elements in the range of values , where M is the modulation order.
+If a binary vector is given, then the number of elements must be an integer multiple of the number of bits per character.
+The number of bits per character is .

 Output